-With regard to reading across from a (xylenes and 4-ethylbenzene) sulphonate to the cumene sulphonates (and vice versa) for human health endpoints other than mutagenicity, ECHA notes that the results of the sub-chronic toxicity study on cumene sulphonate is consistent with available information on (xylenes and 4-ethylbenzene) sulphonate and allow a side-by-side comparison of effects related to systemic toxicity wich supports the readacross approach.
+With regard to reading across from a (xylenes and 4-ethylbenzene) sulphonate to the cumene sulphonates (and vice versa) for human health endpoints other than mutagenicity, ECHA notes that the results of the sub-chronic toxicity study on cumene sulphonate is consistent with available information on (xylenes and 4-ethylbenzene) sulphonate and allow a side-by-side comparison of effects related to systemic toxicity wich supports the read-across approach.
 However, a sub-chronic toxicity study does not allow assessment of potential effects related to developmental toxicity and toxicity to reproduction.

 There are no toxicokinetic information available on either (xylenes and 4-ethylbenzene) sulphonate or the cumene sulphonates that could have helped supporting the read-across approach.

 Therefore, in the absence of any relevant reproductive or developmental data on cumene sulphonate, ECHA considers that there is no support for the read-across for these endpoints.
-A reproductive and developmental toxicity screening test (OECD TG 421/422) allows a screening level assessmet of such effects and could potentially be used to support readacross also for developmental toxicity and toxicity to reproduction provided that the results obtained are consistent with those obtained with the source substance.
+A reproductive and developmenal toxicity screening test (OECD TG 421/422) allows a screening level assessmet of such effects and could potentially be used to support readacross also for developmental toxicity and toxicity to reproduction provided that the results obtained are consistent with those obtained with the source substance.

 In your comments to the draft decision, you propose to conduct a reproductive and developmenal toxicity screening test (OECD TG 421) with Sodium cumene sulphonate (EC No. 239-854-6) prior to conducting the requested Extended one-generation reproductive toxicity study (EOGRTS).
 Should this "bridging infromation" confirm the assumed toxicity profile of the substance you propose to adapt the request for an EOGRTS.
 If not you agree to conduct the EOGRTS.
+ECHA cannot currently assess if your proposed testing strategy would be acceptable.
+ECHA will evaluate your information after the deadline of this decision according to the specific rules of column 2 adaptations and adaptation(s) according to Annex XI.